Powerful TCP Flow Analysis

-Advanced TCP transaction analysis, together with ICQ chat monitoring function, is a new feature that comes with Capsa.
 TCP (Transmission Control Protocol), designed as a reliable and connection-oriented protocol, uses acknowledgement to ensure every single bit is delivered to the receiver.
-We can use some of its features in network analysis, especially for network slow response troubleshooting.
-By analyzing TCP transaction pattern, we can learn the following:
+Network administrators can use some of features in network analysis, especially for network slow response troubleshooting.
+By analyzing TCP transaction pattern, they can learn the following:

 For network analysis and network troubleshooting, TCP packets reveal useful information to help us troubleshoot slow network, especially for the cases like slow website response, slow CRM transactions and slow downloading or uploading, etc. The first step of all to resolve a slow network issue is to figure out which one causes the slowdown, the client, the server or the network itself?
 The TCP Flow Analysis window of Capsa provides details on how many requests and responses between the client and server, what’s the time delay in each transaction and how much data they carry.
 All of them are shown on a diagram clearly (figure below).